idea4good/meltdown/README.md

 1. `gcc meldown.c`
 2. `./run.sh`

-You will get linux_proc_banner: "%s version %s"
+If everything is ok, You will get linux_proc_banner: "%s version %s"